 Things we do not know about hair and organic hair transplantation

 In the previous issue, I wrote about organic hair transplantation we developed after an R&D period of 2 years.
 We as surgeons tend to ignore understanding what hair really is and how it grows since we continuously carry out studies on hair, its structure and roots.
-However, I observe that the patients who apply to our clinics are actually curious about the hair bearing tissue as well when they ask us what “organic hair transplantation” is.
-In this issue, I will give information on hair as the most significant aspect of the physical appearance of both men and women.
+However, I observe that the patients who contact our clinics are actually curious about the hair bearing tissue as well when they ask us what “organic hair transplantation” is.
+In this issue, I will be sharing information about hair, as it is the most significant and important aspect of the physical appearance of both men and women.

 First of all, I would like to emphasize that hair plays an important role in gender and identity formation as well as our emotional coding and that it has a really complex structure in contrast to the general opinion.
 If hair transplantation centers cannot become part of this world and use various methods without knowing them by heart, they will have to accept failure.

 At this stage, we get help from the fabulous property of stem cells which are the most important building blocks of hair transplantation.
-The adipose tissue of the patient is the best area from where we can get stem cells.
-We get the fat of our patient and make it rich in terms of stem cells after passing it through a certain process.
-We then apply stem cell injection on the inefficient balding area and carry out the hair transplantation procedures.
+The adipose tissue of the patient is the best source of stem cells.
+We harvest the fat cells of our patient and enrich it with stem cells after passing it through a certain process.
+We then administer stem cell injection on the inefficient balding area and carry out the hair transplantation procedures.
 You can think of this as planting seeds to a field.